 Both Penal Code 21.11 and Penal Code 22.011 provide slightly different affirmative defenses, but generally, allow an affirmative defense for a person who is no more than three years older than the child.
-This is sometimes referred to the Romeo-Juliet law in Texas.
+As mentioned, this is sometimes referred to the Romeo-Juliet law in Texas.
 This only applies if the younger child is at least 14 years old.
 Please watch the informative video by Board Certified Criminal Defense Attorney Letty Martinez to learn more about how the Romeo-Juliet law acts as a defense to statutory rape.

 What is Statutory Rape in Texas?

-Can I have sex with someone who is __ years old?
+Can I Have Sex with Someone Who is __ Years old?

 A common question, especially among young adults, is when they can legally have sex.
-The easy answer is generally if both parties are over the age of 17 in Texas, sexual conduct is legal.
+The easy answer is if both parties are over the age of 17 in Texas, sexual conduct is legal.
 If both parties are over the age of 18, sexual activity is generally legal under both state and federal law.
 Federal law is generally only implicated if one person crossed state lines for the purpose of having sex.

 So you’re thinking, “What about the Romeo-Juliet Law?”

-Remember this is an affirmative defense, not a defense.
-This means that it is something you can raise an argument to defend yourself after you have been arrested, but it is not going to prevent a lawful arrest from happening in the first place.
-So as you are contemplating the choices you make, remember asserting the Romeo-Juliet statute in Texas is likely only to occur after you have been arrested, someone bonds you out, and you already have a criminal case pending.
+Remember, this is an affirmative defense, not a defense.
+This means that it is something you can raise in an argument to defend yourself after you have been arrested, but it is not going to prevent a lawful arrest from happening in the first place.
+So as you are contemplating choices, remember asserting the Romeo-Juliet statute in Texas is likely only to occur after you have been arrested, someone bonds you out, and you already have a criminal case pending.
 Similarly, there will be a court document that says you were charged with Indecency with a Minor or Sexual Assault of a Minor until and unless you can get those records expunged.
 Remember also that, regardless of how the individuals involved in the act may feel about it, anyone can report the sexual relationship to the police.
 Similarly, if there is a pregnancy, hospital staff will seek information on the child’s father, his age, and are likely to report any possible offense to the police.